pandas-dev/pandas/doc/source/user_guide/io.rst

 ``dayfirst=True``, it will guess "01/12/2011" to be December 1st.
 With ``dayfirst=False`` (default) it will guess "01/12/2011" to be January 12th.

-If you try to parse a column of date strings, pandas will attempt to guess the format from the first non-NaN element, and will then parse the rest of the column with that format.
-If pandas fails to guess the format (for example if your first string is ``'01 December US/Pacific 2000'``), then a warning will be raised and each row will be parsed individually by ``dateutil.parser.parse``.
+If you try to parse a column of date strings, pandas will attempt to find the format which work best from a sample of non-NaN elements, and will then parse the rest of the column with that format.
+If pandas fails to guess the format, then a warning will be raised and each row will be parsed individually by ``dateutil.parser.parse``.
 The safest way to parse dates is to explicitly set ``format=``.

 .. ipython:: python